skjolber/json-log-filter/README.md

 Features:

- * Mask single values or whole subtrees
+ * Anonymize single values or whole subtrees
- * Remove single values or whole subtrees
+ * Remove whole subtrees
- * Limit String value size
+ * Limit text value size
  * Limit document size (skip end of document when max size is reached)
  * Remove whitespace

 The library contains multiple filter implementations as to accommodate combinations of the above features with as little overhead as possible.
+No external dependencies are necessary, except for the opt-in [Jackson] module (see below).

 The equivalent filters are also implemented using [Jackson]: